 So, be nice and professional, and always on time.

 Are you a bridal makeup artist?
 Do you want to become one?
-Let us know in the comments, and share your work! <3
+Follow us on Instagram and let us know in the comments.
+You are welcome to share your work! <3